YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 <img src="images/Spacy and Chatgpt.png" alt="Alt Text" width="1400">

 # Approach
 We decided to train our model with the OpenAI Dashboard.
-We created 10 training examples in training1.jsonl using the OpenAI Chat Completions API endpoint.
-The purpose of a chat completeions endpoint is to generate an output of a chronologies, in text, based on specific parameters.
-Here is an example of a chat completions endpoint:
+We created 10 training examples in training1.jsonl using the OpenAI Chat Completions API endpoint input prompt.
+The purpose of a chat completeions input prompt is to generate an output of a chronology, in text, based on specific parameters.
+Here is an example of a chat completions input prompt we used:

-response = client.chat.completions.create(
-  model="gpt-3.5-turbo",
-  messages=[
-{"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Who won the world series in 2020?"}, {"role": "assistant", "content": "The Los Angeles Dodgers won the World Series in 2020."}, {"role": "user", "content": "Where was it played?"}]
-)

-As seen, the "model" is used to specify the type of model that will be used to generate the responses.

 ## Selected Models
 - gpt-3.5-turbo-0125: We selected this model because it had a low cost in training.